netguru/mobile-security-checklist/Handbooks/02-iOS/iOS.6-external-libraries-linking.md

 Application is using external libraries, for example added via Cocoapods.

 ### How to:
-1. Download project ipa file
+1. Download project ipa file.
-2. Unzip it using command `unzip projectName.ipa`
+2. Unzip it using command `unzip projectName.ipa`.
-3. Open directory with unzipped project
+3. Open directory with unzipped project.
-4. Open project package contents
+4. Open project package contents.

    <img width="451" alt="project-package-contents" src="https://user-images.githubusercontent.com/57398986/145824822-9cf61476-0edd-44ea-87a8-1a9fdd6c6972.png">
 6. Verify if the “Framework” directory contains any third party libraries.
 There should be none, but only linked Apple libraries.